WestGrid/trainingMaterials/pages/getting-started.md

 ### Introduction to HPC from our summer schools

-Browse the latest materials from WestGrid [Introductory HPC course](http://bit.ly/introhpc) (ZIP file).
+Browse the latest materials from WestGrid's [Introductory HPC course](http://bit.ly/introhpc) (ZIP file).